 Chlorophyll a was sampled at 4 sites, Ren-2, Ren-3, Ren-4, Ren-8 and Ren-15 (duplicate of Ren-4).
-Chlorophyll $\underline{a}$ is a green pigment found in plants.
-Chlorophyll $\underline{a}$ concentrations are an indicator of phytoplankton abundance and biomass.
+Chlorophyll a is a green pigment found in plants.
+Chlorophyll a concentrations are an indicator of phytoplankton abundance and biomass.
 They can be an effective measure of trophic status, and used as a measure of water quality.
 High levels often indicate poor water quality and low levels suggest good conditions.
 However, elevated levels are not necessarily bad.
 It is the long term persistence of elevated levels that is the problem.
 It is natural for chlorophyll a levels to fluctuate over time.
 Chlorophyll a tends to be higher after storm events and during the summer months when water temperatures and light levels are elevated.
 Chlorophyll can reduce the clarity of the water and the amount of oxygen available to other organisms.
 Illinois does not currently have a standard for chlorophyll.
 Chlorophyll is monitored to provide indicators of algae growth and therefore, potential oxygen depletion activity.

 Chlorophyll concentrations and cyanobacteria cell counts serve as proxies for the actual presence of algal toxins.
 Exposure to cyanobacteria or their toxins may produce allergic reactions such as skin rashes, eye irritations, respiratory symptoms, and in some cases more severe health effects.
 Microcystin is currently believed to be the most common cyanotoxin in lakes.
-While EPA does not currently have water quality criteria for algal toxins, the World Health Organization (WHO) has established recreational exposure guidelines for Chlorophyll a, cyanobacterial cell counts, and microcystin.
+EPA's current guidance as of December 2016 for recreational Ambient Water Quality Criteria (AWQC) for Cyanotoxins is 4ug/L for microcystins and 8ug/L for Cylindrospermopsin.
 Rend Lake was in the moderate risk of exposure category for chlorophyll.
 Illinois does not currently have a standard for chlorophyll.
 The data indicates a normal increase in chlorophyll levels during the warmer summer months, which is not a concern.

 Atrazine and Alachlor are pesticides that were sampled at all sites.
 These chemicals are herbicides used to control weed growth.
 Normally pesticides are detected early in the year, in the months of April and May when farmers apply the chemicals.
 Cyanizine, Metolachlor, Trifluralin and Simazine were also analyized as part of the pesticide screening.
-Atrazine exceeded the Illinois drinking water standard on June 2, 2015 at Ren-5 and Ren-7.
-Records indicate that there were several rain events (1.5 inches total) 72 hours prior to the sampling at these sites.
+All sample sites were within Illinois state standards.
 These substances can enter water bodies as a result of drift during spraying, surface runoff, and leaching through soil.
 In order to eliminate pesticide contamination of waters it is important for the public to be educated and institute best management practices when using these chemicals.

 Total Suspended Solids (TSS) and Total Volatile Suspended Solids (TVSS) samples are collected at all sites.
 Suspended solid levels tend to be lower the closer you get to the dam because sediments drop out of the water column as they travel down the lake.
 Solids can affect water quality by increasing temperature through the absorption of sunlight by the particles in the water, which also affects the clarity of the water.
 This can then affect the amount of oxygen in the water.
-Illinois recommends a TSS standard of 116mg/L for streams and ≥12mg/L for lakes.
+Illinois recommends a TSS standard of 116mg/L for streams and $\geq$ 12mg/L for lakes.
 Tributary sites were below the 116 mg/L suggested standard and the lake sites were above the suggested standard of 12mg/L. This may suggest that the lake is creating particulates such as algae which results in higher TSS in the lake.
-Literature suggests that NVSS above 15mg/L could highly impair recreational lake use and a NVSS of 3 to 7mg/L might cause slight impairment.
+However, IEPA suggests that NVSS above 15mg/L could highly impair recreational lake use.
+A NVSS of 3 to 7mg/L might cause slight impairment.